Uomar7/blogged/README.md

 2. Sign up or Sign in to the app.

-3. View a list of pitches posted by different users.
+3. View a list of blogs posted by different users.

-4. A user can add a comment on a particular pitch.
+4. A user can add a comment on a particular blog

 5. Upvote or downvote an app.
 ---